 During a woman’s menstrual cycle, the uterus lining – known as endometrium – begins to thicken.
 It does this to prepare itself to receive a fertilized egg.
 An unfertilized egg results in the shedding of the lining tissue of the uterus.
 This is menstruation.
 However, for those with endometriosis, this cycle is not as simple.

-If you’re suffering with endometriosis, the lining tissue will grow outside of the uterus.
+If you’re suffering from endometriosis, the lining tissue will grow outside the uterus.
 As it is outside the uterus, when it is time to shed, the lining tissue will be unable to pass through the vagina.
 As a result, the trapped menstrual flow will then cause inflammation and pain.
 It can also affect the ovaries and Fallopian tubes, which then raises the risk of infertility.
-There’s also a slight increased risk of ovarian cancer but more studies are needed in order to determine the precise effects of endometriosis on one’s cancer risk (2).
+There’s also a slightly increased risk of ovarian cancer but more studies are needed in order to determine the precise effects of endometriosis on one’s cancer risk (2).

 Other symptoms associated with endometriosis include excessive and abnormal bleeding, constipation, cysts and pain during urination, pelvic pain and bloating.

 What causes the painful condition?

 As of this time, the medical community has yet to provide an explanation as to what causes endometriosis.
 However, there are a few theories.
 Some cite genetics as the cause of the painful condition, whereas others believe that the cells from the lining of the uterus somehow travel through the body and back into the Fallopian tube.